 LDH and CS activity were significant correlated with temperature, positive and negatively, respectively; however, neither enzyme showed significant differences between low- and high-latitude populations.
 LDH and CS are proxy representation for anerobic glycolysis [citation] and aerobic capacity that can achieved via the citric acid cycle [citation], respectively.
 The transition from aerobic to anaerobic process is expected among ectotherms that experience warming thermal conditions, and has been previously identified in crown-of-thorns sea starts (Acanthaster spp.; Lang et al. 2021).
 However, a lack of significant difference between regions suggests that enzymatic performance within white muscle of Acanthochromis polyacanthus, does not contribute to organismal differences that were demonstrated via AAS.
 The anaerobic capacity of white muscle tissue has been shown to correlate to whole organism oxygen consumption, and it plays an important role in bursts of high-speed swimming (Sullivan and Somero 1980).
 However, enzymatic activity relevant to whole organismal response may be more prevalent in mitochondrial-rich muscle tissue-types, such as heart tissue that is associated with cardiac function, that has been previously shown to be a central determining mechanism for thermal, tolerances, local adaptation, and plasticity in fish (Farrell 2009; Ekström et al. 2017; Nyboer and Chapman 2018; Pichaud et al. 2019).
 Heart tissue may be more ideal for future enzymatic analysis, however, within small coral reef fish the lack of obtainable tissue mass can prove challenging.

 Evidence of co-gradient variation in aerobic capacity suggests that for the populations examined genetic and environmental influences are aligned, however, counter-gradient variation in this trait and species has previously been observed Gardiner et al. (2010).
-For many marine species fine scale biogeography including depth, water flow, etc? may be more predictive of local thermal variability experienced than latitude.
-The primary driver of counter-gradient variation is expected to be differences in phenotypic plasticity and therefore may be dependent on differences experienced at these smaller scales.
-Gardiner et al. (2010) identified counter-gradient variation between A. polyacanthus populations when comparing low-latitude Lizard Island and a high-latitude Heron Island, which are both further north and south than the low and high-latitude populations examined in this study.
-In addition, juvenile fish were sampled from shallow lagoons (Gardnier), whereas fish in this study were older and collected from ~6-12 meters on coral reef slope.
-Reef flats and lagoons experience greater thermal variability via exposure to semidiurnal tidal oscillations compared to reef slopes that are exposed the open ocean and hence more thermally stable (Brown et al. 2023).
-Thermally variable lagoonal reef sites at Heron Island have been shown experience greater daily temperature maxima, mean temperature, and magnitude of diel variation; during heatwave years daily temperature maximums were recorded at 36.5°C within thermally variable locations (Brown et al. 2023).
-Additionally, these fish have been shown to have high capacity for phenotypic palsticity (Donelson and munday; Vielleux et al).
-Therefore, fish sampled by Gardiner et al. (2010) may have experienced thermal conditions with a greater variability and magnitude than low-latitude reef-shelf populations resulting in the opportunity for counter-gradient variation on a latitudinal scale.
+The primary driver of counter-gradient variation is expected to be differences in phenotypic plasticity and therefore may be dependent on differences experienced at smaller scales due to biogeography including depth, water flow, etc? , which may be more predictive of local thermal variability experienced than latitude.
+Counter-gradient variation between A. polyacanthus populations was identified when comparing low-latitude Lizard Island and a high-latitude Heron Island, which are both further north and south than the low and high-latitude populations examined in this study.
+In Gardiner et al (2010), juvenile fish were sampled from shallow lagoons, whereas fish in this study were older and collected from ~6-12 meters on coral reef slope.
+Reef flats and lagoons generally experience greater thermal variability (minimum, maximum, magnitude of diel variation) via exposure to semidiurnal tidal oscillations compared to reef slopes that are exposed the open ocean and hence more thermally stable, and this is true for the lagoon sites at Heron Island (Brown et al. 2023).
+Additionally, A. polyacanthus from Heron Island have been shown to have high capacity for phenotypic plasticity (Donelson and munday; Vielleux et al).
 This results in the potential for multiple patterns on variability and performance to occur when exploring across latitudes (REF paper on leading, trailing expectations), depending on the population in question, elucidating the importance of incorporating macro- and fine-scale biogeography in understanding intraspecific variation between populations.